ambiguousname/ambiguousname.github.io/_posts/2022-07-22-dice-rolling.md

 ![Dice Souls](/assets/images/dice/dicesouls.PNG)

 I wish I could sample every game, but you can see for yourself that at least one game out of all games submitted to the jam gets it wrong.
-And by some law of statistics, that means nearly 90% of the games I haven't shown are in ***violation of dice-crime***.
+And by some law of statistics, that means nearly 90% of the games I haven't shown are in ***violation of dice-law***.
 Don't just take my word for it.
 Just after Dice Souls is [Roll a 7](https://fm233.itch.io/roll-a-7), which not only uses a 6 sided die to represents what should be a 7 sided die, the 2 pips on the die **aren't even slanted**!

 ![Roll a 7](/assets/images/dice/Rolla7.PNG)